The Progressive Era

 The Progressive Era was an African American newspaper published in Athens, Georgia.
-It was established in 1899.
+It was first published on February 21, 1899 and circulated for nearly 20 years.
 The Library of Congress has a collection of the paper on microfilm.
 It was purchased by Monroe Morton in 1914 from W. D. Johnson, A. M. E. Bishop, and W. H. Harris, a dentist whose office was in the Morton Building.
 Morton served as editor and publisher.
-No known editions from his tenure have survived.
+No known editions from his tenure have been preserved, and only a single issue of the paper (vol. 1, no. 14, September 2, 1899) is known to have survived to the present.